veracioux/pic-thermostat/docs/README.md

 ##### `REQUEST_RX_TIME`

 Request the current time on the thermostat.
-Upon reception, the microcontroller then sends raw time data as a sequence of bytes.
+Upon reception, the microcontroller sends raw time data as a sequence of bytes.

 ##### `REQUEST_RX_CURRENT_PROGRAM`